How Much Does it Cost to Unblock a Drain?

 Vinegar | £2 - £6 |

-What are the Additional Costs of Unblocking a Drain?
+What Additional Costs of Unblocking a Drain Are There?

-It's critical to keep your outside drains in good working order and to avoid common blunders that can cause major headaches.
+It's critical to keep your outside drains in good working order to avoid issues occuring.

 Outside drain blockages are commonly caused by leaves, twigs, soil, mud, moss, litter, and other outdoor debris.
 However, the objects you pour or flush down your pipes on the inside could be just as (if not more) dangerous.